devlaming/mgreml/README.md

                    --out ./tutorial/pruned
 ```

-`mgreml` follows the greedy algorithm developed by Boppana and Halldorsson (1992); [doi:10.1007/BF01994876](https://link.springer.com/article/10.1007/BF01994876).
+`mgreml` follows the greedy algorithm developed by Boppana and Halldórsson (1992); [doi:10.1007/BF01994876](https://link.springer.com/article/10.1007/BF01994876).
 Importantly, `mgreml` does this pruning at such a stage that sample size is maximised (e.g. for a pair of individuals with a relatedness in excess of the threshold, we do not drop the individual for whom we have phenotype data and keep the individual for whom we do not have any phenotype data at all).

 In general, `mgreml` simply tries to preserve sample size at each turn.
 E.g. if an individual has missing values only for a subset of the phenotypes, `mgreml` keeps that individual in the data, by introducing phenotype-by-individual-specific dummies (i.e. dummies that control for individual *i* having a missing value for trait *t*).
 Even when a covariate is missing, sometimes parts of that observation can still be salvaged (i.e. if the missing covariate does not affect all phenotypes according to `--covar-model`).